4-H Saskatchewan

 • If a currently active volunteer leader, must have served the 4-H movement for at least 30 years,

-• If a retired leader, must have served the 4-H movement for at least 15 years, and have been out of service for at least two years.
+• If a retired leader, must have served the 4-H movement for at least 15 years.
+Preference will be given to leaders that have been out of service for at least two years.

 Some 4-H Hall of Famers have also been inducted into the Saskatchewan Agricultural Hall of Fame.
 Check it out here.